-Beyond Meat : shares crumble on stock offering surprise, demand for meatless burgers soars | MarketScreener
+Beyond Meat shares crumble on stock offering surprise, demand for meatless burgers soars | MarketScreener

 At supermarket chain Morton Williams, which owns 16 locations across New York City, some customers are buying Beyond Meat burger patties and sausages by the case, according to Victor Colello, the chain's director of meat and fish.

 "Beyond Meat is really flying off the shelves.
 My business with it has almost doubled and we're sold out at times," Colello said.
-The latest version of the burgers is made from peas, brown rice and mung beans.
+The latest version of the burgers is made from peas, brown rice, sunflower seeds and mung beans.

 Net revenue rose nearly four-fold to $67.3 million in the three months ended June 29, above Wall Street's estimate of $52.71 million, according to Refinitiv IBES data.